Self-select ISAs explained

 High risk: Self-select ISAs can be higher risk than other types of ISAs and the value of your investment can fall.
 There is no guarantee that you will make money.
 You could end up with less money than you put in.
 In contrast there is no risk to capital with a cash ISA

-More involvement: With a self-select ISAs you are more involved in your investment.
-But that means you will need to keep an eye on how your investments are performing.
+More involvement: With a self-select ISA you are more involved in your investment and that means you will need to keep an eye on how your investments are performing.
 If you don’t have the time to do this, a self-select ISA may not be best for you

 A self-select ISA puts you in control of what you invest in so it can have an appeal to more experienced or confident investors.
 They can also offer good tax benefits – particularly for higher rate taxpayers.